How To Use Python In Data Science?

 5. Evaluating Models

-Python helps evaluate model accuracy and performance using metrics like accuracy, precision, recall and F1 score.
+Python helps to evaluate model accuracy and performance using metrics like accuracy, precision, recall and F1 score.

 from sklearn.metrics import accuracy_score